-An energetic group of 30 to 40 women who love to sing and entertain and are now known as The Broward Women’s Choral Group, Inc. has been active in Fort Lauderdale since 1972.
+An energetic group of 30 to 40 women who love to sing and entertain and are now known as the Broward Women’s Chorus has been active in Fort Lauderdale since 1972.
 Over the course of nearly five decades, the chorus has appeared throughout Broward, Dade and Palm Beach counties in performances for retirement communities and civic, recreational, educational and charitable organizations.
 Its repertoire runs the gamut from folk songs to pop tunes, musical comedy to religious and holiday classics in two new programs each year.
 Its schedule includes weekly rehearsals, several winter holiday concerts, and a spring program performed throughout the area several times each month.

 The group was formed in April 1972 by Marilyn J. Smith (later Marilyn McLean after her marriage) under the auspices of the Adult Education Program of the School Board of Broward County.
 Ms. Smith, an experienced music director with a master’s degree in Music Education from New York University, led the group for many years.
 Then known as the Broward Women’s Chorus, it held its first rehearsals on Wednesday mornings at the Wilton Manors Baptist Church, and has since relocated to a succession of different rehearsal spaces over the decades.
 Press releases and publicity flyers appealed to women who enjoyed singing, with the aim of providing “a learning as well as a performing environment for beginners as well as for singers with training.”
 As a sign of those times, the early publicity stated: “By meeting during daylight hours, many housewives who love to sing, but who are not free evenings, are expected to join.”
 Ms. Smith had ambitious goals for the group.
 “Apart from rehearsing and performing as a women’s chorus, the activities will include instruction in sight reading and the fundamentals of music.
 Musical selections for the group will range from popular and folk to classical, and the chorus will perform around Broward County.”